Love The Kerala Kasavu Saree? Here's Where To Get It

 icon-placeAvailable Online

-For Tarini Kumar and Fiona Arakal, this decades-old store is the go-to for getting kasavu saree.
+For Tarini Kumar and Fiona Arakal, this decades-old store is the go-to for getting a kasavu saree.
 Fiona, who's the co-founder of Ishka Farms, has been buying from Kasavukada for the last 30 years because that's where her mom used to shop.
 In fact, Fiona's daughter bought her first kasavu mundu from here this year.
-Tarini, who's a sales and marketing professional and had a stint with Greater Than, tells us how since the time she can remember she's sat with her mum, aunts, and cousins and browsed through the collection here.
-The brand's known for its wide range of sarees, and dress materials.
+Tarini, founder of Wine In Progress, tells us how, since the time she can remember, she's sat with her mum, aunts, and cousins and browsed through the collection here.
+The brand's known for its wide range of sarees and dress materials.
 Tarini even got her wedding saree from here.

 Southloom